 There are several brands available on the market, but we recommend EWI Pro Silicone and Silicone Silicate render.
 They are well priced and offer all of the advantages we have mentioned above.
 Plus we offer colour tinting and next say delivery on this product.

-The great thing about EWI Pro Silicone render is that there is a huge range of colours available to choose from.
-You can use the colour chart on this site to pick your colour and this will be mixed up and sent out to you the next day in most cases, using our own delivery drivers, not couriers.
+The great thing about EWI Pro Silicone Render is that there is a huge range of colours available to choose from.
+You can order a free colour chart, pick your colour and this will be mixed up and sent out to you the next day in most cases, using our own delivery drivers, not couriers.

 You can buy EWI Pro Silicone Render online, in store or by giving us a call.
 For any further questions, we are always happy to help so leave a comment down below!